Greg-T8/LearningPython/Books/learning_python/notes.md

 >>> f.close()                   # Close to flush output buffers to disk
 ```

-You can use the `r` mode to read from a file.
+You can use the `r` mode to read from a file, which is also the default if you omit the mode in the call.
 A file's content is always a string, regardless of the type of data it contains:

 ```py
 >>> f = open('data.txt')        # Open an existing file in text-input mode